 But mono doesn’t hold all the answers.
 Nylon absorbs water, and if a monofilament has been submerged for 24 hours, it reaches a saturation point and begins to break down.

 “It can lose up to 30 percent of its strength,” says John DeVries, vice president of sales and marketing at Seaguar.
-“It’s been a great line over the years, but it’s not always the best for every situation.”
+“It’s been a great line over the years, but it’s not always the best fishing line for every situation.”

 Fluorocarbon: The Magical Vanishing Line